 Like any new sport, start small with fastpacking.
 Experience in trail running as well as backpacking is recommended, and practicing with an ultralight setup is smart as well.
 Like we said above, practice trail running and moving quickly with trekking poles, and understand the limitations of your mileage and goals.
 If you’re an accomplished trail runner, be prepared to move slower than usual with fastpacking.
 No matter how ultralight your gear is, you’re still carrying a backpack, and there will be plenty of hiking between the trail running stints.

-Above all, enjoy the experience, and get ready to be taken to some new and amazing places.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
+Above all, enjoy the experience, and get ready to be taken to some new and amazing places.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!